arciisine/nodesh/README.md

 ```

 #### Primitives
-The following primitives also support `.$`, but will return a generator that only has
+The following primitives are also supported, but will return a generator that only has
 a single value, that of the primitive
 * `String`
 * `Number`